renovatebot/renovate/docs/usage/config-overview.md

 For information on how the Mend Renovate App supports Inherited config, see the dedicated "Mend Renovate App Config" section toward the end of this page.

+#### Presets handling

+If presets are present in the inherited config, they will be resolved and added to the inherited config prior to being merged on top of global config.

+Using `ignorePresets` in your repository config to ignore certain presets will not affect presets present in the inherited config, as inherited config is resolved before repository config.

 ### Repository config

 Repository config is the config loaded from a config file in the repository.